Ōmihachiman: History

 The town of Hachiman was established with Gamō District, Shiga with the creation of the modern municipalities system on April 1, 1889.
 In 1905, an American architect William Merrell Vories came to Ōmihachiman as an English language teacher at commercial high school.
 Two years later he resigned the original work, but he remained in Ōmihachiman and spent most of his productive life here.
 He handed down western-style buildings, a pharmaceutical company, an educational foundation and a hospital to the city.
 The town expanded by annexing the neighboring villages of Utsuro in 1933 and Shima in 1951.
 On March 31, 1954, Hachiman merged with the villages of Okayama, Kanada, Kirihara and Mabuchi to form the city of Ōmihachiman.
 The name was changed from "Hachiman" to "Ōmihachiman" to avoid confusion with the then existing city of Yahata in Fukuoka Prefecture, as both "Hachiman" and "Yawata" are written in the same kanji characters.
 On March 21, 2010, the town of Azuchi was merged into Ōmihachiman.

 Government

 Ōmihachiman has a mayor-council form of government with a directly elected mayor and a unicameral city council of 24 members. Ōmihachiman contributes three members to the Shiga Prefectural Assembly.
-In terms of national politics, the city is part of Shiga 4th district of the lower house of the Diet of Japan.
+In terms of national politics, the city is part of Shiga 2nd district of the lower house of the Diet of Japan, and is represented by Kenichiro Ueno.